vishcodex/LLM_scratch_implementation/3_Coding_Attention_Mechanisms/Notes.md

 - self-attention is the key component of contemporary LLMs, such as GPT series

-**3.3 Attending different parts of the input with self-attention**
+**3.3 Attending different parts of the input with self-attention** -
 - "self" refers to the mechanism's ability to compute attention weights by relating different positions within a single sequence, such as word sentence or pixels in an image.
 - In traditional attention mechanism, the focus is on the relationship between 2 different sequences, such as input sequence and an output sequence.

-**3.3.1 A simple self attention mechanism without trainable weights**
+**3.3.1 A simple self attention mechanism without trainable weights** -
+- Self attention is also called as "scaled dot-product attention"
 - An input sequence like "your journey starts with one step", x is an input sequence.
 - The goal here is to calculate context vectors z(i) for each element x(i)
 - context vectors play a crucial role in self-attention.